hsigeman/findZX/README.md

     tmux new -s <name_of_session>

-When using tmux to run the pipeline, make sure that the conda environment version of Python version is loaded (Python 3.6) with the following command:
+When using tmux to run the pipeline, make sure that the conda environment version of Python is loaded (Python 3.6) with the following command:

     python -V # Should give: "Python 3.6.13 :: Anaconda, Inc."